rsebany/Chess/README.md

 ## Author

-Created by [Your Name] - A chess game implementation in Java.
+Created by Romualdo SEBANY - A chess game implementation in Java.